 The wind blasted as we reached Butt’s Brow and I spotted scraps of Dicranella varia, Hypnum lacunosum and Didymodon fallax on the exposed chalk track but didn’t realise that we had crossed into another tetrad.

 It was still windy when we stopped for lunch on a rich patch of chalk grassland pungent with Thyme and Marjoram.
-The dog looked as if she was expecting pizza!
+The dog sniffed the air and looked as if she was expecting pizza!

 A few days later I went back for a more thorough moss search.